The Linux tune2fs command with examples

 To disable filesystem check by e2fsck utility on reboot, set the maximum mount count to -1 or 0.

-Execute the following command to disable filesystem check on reboot:
+Execute the following command to disable checking filesystem on the next boot:

 sudo tune2fs -c 0 /dev/sda2